 characteristic source spectrum to any arbitrary objective spectrum, within the con- straints of physics [29].
 Gnowee, the Coeus opimization engine, was developed for “rapid convergence to nearly globally optimum solutions” of this class of engineering problems [30].
 It is important to note that the Gnowee and Coeus codes have appli- cability over a wide range of engineering problems, not just for the production of a TN+PFNS.

 The result of the ETA design produced an acceptable representation of the TN+PFNS with the associated fission product distribution.
-The ETA design has been built and preliminary validation tests were conducted at the Lawrence Berkeley National Laboratorys 88-Inch Cyclotron [5, 31].
+The ETA design has been built and preliminary validation tests were conducted at the Lawrence Berkeley National Laboratory’s 88-Inch Cyclotron [5, 31].
 The preliminary validation utilized 33 MeV deuterium breakup on tantalum as a neutron source and investigated the ability to model the ETA performance [31].
 Integral validation is planned in fiscal year (FY) 2019, and a development shot to enhance ETA performance is planned in FY2020.

 Problem